 In March 2017, Culture Trip spoke with the founder of teamLab, Toshiyuki Inoko, during the group’s immersive London exhibition Transcending Boundaries.
 Since then, the collective has built countless other unique works, including turning an entire Japanese park into a digital gallery and crafting the vibrant digital installation for the Gallery Children’s Biennale at the National Gallery Singapore.

 The decision to open this new museum came from the fact that the collective had yet to find a major gallery space strictly dedicated to the growing world of digital art.
 Though Berlin is home to a Digital Art Museum, it is predominantly online, with only a small brick and mortar space located in the Mitte district.

-As a teamLab spokesperson told Quartzy, the main motive behind the exhibits that will be showcased here is to create a fully immersive space, free of traditional boundaries, they want to “tear down the borders between ‘one art and another,’ ‘art and visitors’ and ‘oneself and others’ by allowing visitors to melt into the art and become part of it.”
+As a teamLab spokesperson told Quartzy, the primary motive behind the exhibits is to create a fully immersive space free of traditional boundaries.
+They want to “tear down the borders between ‘one art and another,’ ‘art and visitors’ and ‘oneself and others’ by allowing visitors to melt into the art and become part of it”.

 The museum is a labyrinthian network of exhibits laid out like a maze with minimal direction apart from the occasional arrow.
 Staying true to the idea of being ‘borderless’, some of the projection exhibits escape their designated spaces, making their way along the walls of other rooms.